Academy of Riding Starlight Stables (816) 628-6569

 13. Does the atmosphere of the barn reflect good values & provide good role models?

 It should be a family atmosphere with positive reinforcement, encouragement and good manners.
+Regulations and Rules of the stable should be spelled out, on a sign or handout.

 14. Are your lessons on a set schedule?